AUTOMOTIVE LIDAR 2023 – ONLINE

-DEEP DIVE INTO MEMORY TECHNOLOGY TRENDS - A critical market in modern data-centric societies, memory technologies are driven by important megatrends that include cloud computing, artificial intelligence (AI), mobility and the internet of things (IoT).
+DEEP DIVE INTO MEMORY TECHNOLOGY TRENDS A critical market in modern data-centric societies, memory technologies are driven by important megatrends that include cloud computing, artificial intelligence (AI), mobility and the Internet of Things (IoT).
 Naturally, the memory market is a massive part of the semiconductor industry.
 Yet, it is also highly segmented in terms of applications.
-This prompts the implementation of multiple technologies that aim to support stand-alone applications, embedded memories in processors... enabling fast access to data, as well as very large data lakes.
-All to be able to store an ever-growing data-driven world.
+This prompts the implementation of multiple technologies that aim to support stand-alone applications, embedded memories in processors, enabling fast access to data, as well as very large data lakes.
+All of this so we can store the memories an ever-growing data-driven world.

 Semiconductor memory has largely displaced Hard Disk Drive (HDD) in the data storage realm.

 NAND – used for permanent storage in mobile devices – and DRAM – used for temporary storage in personal computers, servers and mobile devices – are commodity products that are used for a broad spectrum of applications and systems, including smartphones, SSDs, PCs, servers and vehicles.

 This all makes memory one of the largest applications for semiconductors.